Efficient and Reliable Hitting-Set Computations for the Implicit Hitting Set Approach: Preliminaries

-Following~\cite{SBJ21Pseudo-BooleanOptimizationImplicitHittingSets}, a constraint $\coreconstr$ is an \emph{core} of $(\formf,\objective)$ if the following conditions hold: (i)~the literals in $\coreconstr$ are objective literals or their negations and (ii)~all assignments $\assmnt$ that satisfy $\formF$ also satisfy $\coreconstr$ (denoted by $\formF \models \coreconstr$).
-In other words, a core is an implied constraint that only mentions variables occurring in the objective.\footnote{This definition of a core comes from the first papers on IHS for PBO~\cite{SBJ21Pseudo-BooleanOptimizationImplicitHittingSets}.
-It should be noted that in the context of e.g.~Boolean satisfiability (SAT), an ``unsatisfiable core'' is standardly defined as a subset of clauses which are unsatisfiable.
-When phrasing optimization problems such as PBO or MaxSAT in terms of optimizing a cost function subject to (hard) constraints, cores are more conveniently defined as entailed constraints over objective variables.
-This is particularly evident in the context of PBO where cores can be more generally PB constraints than mere clausal at-least-one cardinality constraints as in MaxSAT, as well as IHS as the cores under our definition are the constraints which are accumulated in the ``hitting set'' component of IHS.}
+Following~\cite{SBJ21Pseudo-BooleanOptimizationImplicitHittingSets}, a constraint $\coreconstr$ is a \emph{core} of $(\formf,\objective)$ if the following conditions hold: (i)~the literals in $\coreconstr$ are objective literals or their negations and (ii)~all assignments $\assmnt$ that satisfy $\formF$ also satisfy $\coreconstr$ (denoted by $\formF \models \coreconstr$).
+In other words, a core is an implied constraint that only mentions variables occurring in the objective.\footnote{See Section \ref{sec:terminology} for a historic explanation of this terminology.}